15 Things You Should Never Do To Your Car

 When it comes to things you should never do with your car, ignoring rust isn’t high on most people’s lists, but it should be.
 The tricky thing about vehicle rust is that it’s almost always worse than it appears on the surface.

 If you notice rust bubbling through your vehicle’s paint job, don’t ignore it.
 Do some careful poking and prodding of the area, and you’ll probably discovered a section of metal beneath the paint at least two or three times larger than the visible rust bubbles.
 Spots like this need to be stripped back to clean metal, then filled and repainted as soon as possible.
 Small nicks in the paint that become rusty are likely just surface rust and aren’t as urgent, but still shouldn’t be ignored for long, lest they get worse.
+Here are some car maintenance basics everyone should know.

 Never Overfill the Tires to “Get Better Gas Mileage”